-His recent work includes the comic series Red Light Properties — a paranormal dramedy following a husband and wife’s exorcism/realty business selling “previously-haunted homes” — published across all digital platforms by Monkeybrain Comics and in print by IDW Publishing.
-Dan also serves as Second Screen Experience Architect on AMC Television’s flagship original series Breaking Bad, The Killing and The Walking Dead, for which he also wrote the Facebook-based The Walking Dead Social Game.
-He also about to launch the Bklyn Comix School, a new educational apparatus that’s equal parts workshop and podcast that creates a knowledge pipeline between comics industry professionals and new creators.
+His recent work includes the comic series Red Light Properties — a paranormal dramedy following a husband and wife’s exorcism/realty business selling “previously-haunted homes” — published digitally by Monkeybrain Comics and in print by IDW Publishing.
+Dan also serves as Second Screen Experience Architect on AMC Television’s flagship original series Breaking Bad, The Killing and The Walking Dead (for which he also wrote the Facebook-based The Walking Dead Social Game).

 Beginning his career in DIY web publishing, Goldman co-founded the Brooklyn-based ACT-I-VATE webcomics collective in 2006 as an “online laboratory for experimental comics” which went from a group LiveJournal blog to become a New York Times-featured online anthology hosting long-form comics works by over 50 international cartoonists.